martinjzhang/adafdr/README.md

 If `output_folder` is a folder path, log files will be saved in the folder.

 ## Example on airway data
-The following is an example on the airway data used in the paper.
+The following is an example on the airway RNA-seq data used in the paper.
 ### Import package and load data
 `adafdr.method` contains the algorithm implementation while `adafdr.data_loader` can be